SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 ## The Weekend Conclusion

 Look, if you're still a Republican, just face it: this is your party's brand now.
-They're fascist, racist, homophobic, sexist, anti-intellectual, and authoritarian.
+They're fascist, racist, homophobic, sexist, anti-intellectual, and authoritarians who tried to subvert a US presidential election.

 Get out while you still can.

 ---